-Outsourcing: In this model, people, processes and technology are all handled by a third party.
+Outsourcing: In this model, people, processes, and technology are all handled by a third party.
 Also called a "point-solution" or "best-in-class" benefits administration platform, the technology is robust and the services are tailored to suit each organization's unique needs and culture.

-From a cost perspective, the price tag for an outsourced solution may, at first, seem larger than that of setting up an insourced solution.
+From a cost-perspective, the price tag for an outsourced solution may, at first, seem larger than that of setting up an insourced solution.
 Organizations who insource, however, must make additional investments in staffing, and often must turn to consultants for the ongoing maintenance of their platform.
-Outsourced solutions, by contrast, have a more predictable and budget-friendly cost structure.
+Outsourced solutions, by contrast, have a more predictable cost structure and lower overall cost of ownership.